Challenges of variational quantum optimization with measurement shot noise: Introduction

 The paper is organized as follows.
-In section~\ref{sec:models}, we define the testbed problems and the quantum circuits.
-In section~\ref{sec:counting}, we introduce the metric to properly assess the computational scaling of the VQE and QAOA algorithms in realistic conditions.
-In section~\ref{sec:vqe}, it is shown that in the presence of quantum measurement noise, VQE displays a scaling not better than the direct space enumeration when energy-based optimizers are used.
-The situation improves using gradients, computed with the parameters shift rule (see section~\ref{sec:vqe_grad}), but it remains scaling-wise impractical.
-In section~\ref{sec:qaoa_random}, it is shown that, while showing some scaling improvements, QAOA remains impractical when a full optimization outer loop is required.
+In Sec.\,\ref{sec:models}, we define the testbed problems and the quantum circuits.
+In Sec.\,\ref{sec:counting}, we introduce the metric to properly assess the computational scaling of the VQE and QAOA algorithms in realistic conditions.
+In Sec.\,\ref{sec:vqe}, it is shown that in the presence of quantum measurement noise, VQE displays a scaling not better than the direct space enumeration when energy-based optimizers are used.
+The situation improves using gradients, computed with the parameters shift rule (see Sec.\,\ref{sec:vqe_grad}), but it remains scaling-wise impractical.
+In Sec.\,\ref{sec:qaoa_random}, it is shown that, while showing some scaling improvements, QAOA remains impractical when a full optimization outer loop is required.
 In this case, the traditional energy-based and a gradient-based optimizer show consistent scalings.
-Finally, in section~\ref{sec:qaoa_init}, we show that QAOA becomes competitive when the parameters are initialized to mimic an adiabatic process.
-In section~\ref{sec:conclu}, we draw conclusions and discuss realistic pathways toward quantum advantage in classical optimization problems.
+Finally, in Sec.\,\ref{sec:qaoa_init}, we show that QAOA becomes competitive when the parameters are initialized to mimic an adiabatic process.
+In Sec.\,\ref{sec:conclu}, we draw conclusions and discuss realistic pathways toward quantum advantage in classical optimization problems.